-4.3.1.2 Equipment failure
+4.3.2.1 Equipment failure

-All man-made equipment fails, at some point or another during its life.
+All man-made equipment fails at some point or another during its life.
 Failure modes can be discrete (internal) or destructive (materials ejected).
-Failure components such as hot line clamps, connectors and insulators can result in wire failure and cause the wire to fall into other equipment or to the ground.
+Failure components such as hot line clamps, connectors and insulators can result in wire failure and cause the wire to fall to the ground.
 The energized conductors can emit sparks prior to breaker or fuse tripping/isolating.
 Transformers and capacitor banks can have internal shorts that can potentially be destructive and eject materials which could create a spark, leading to a fire.

-4.3.1.3 Wire-to-wire contact/contamination
+4.3.2.2 Wire-to-wire contact/contamination

-When two or more energized conductors come into contact with each other they will cause sparks and possible material to be ejected.
+When two or more energized conductors contact each other, they will cause sparks and possible material to be ejected.
 There are many factors that could lead to such an occurrence.
 Any type of shaking of the pole or high winds may cause the powerlines to sway and touch.
 A shaking pole can be caused by vehicle contact or livestock rubbing against a pole or supporting guy wires.
 Certain types of faults (shorts) down the line can cause powerlines to gallop (bounce and buck).